kresimirko/kikipnt/README.md

 ---

+:link: **Check it out running live!** [kikipnt on GitHub Pages](https://kresimirko.github.io/kikipnt/#/) (without Firebase functionality)

+If you wish to see the source code without Firebase functionality, check out the `dev-no-firebase` branch.

+---

 :pushpin: **kikipnt** (pronounced "kiki point") **is a web app for looking up places of the world**.
 Powered by [OpenStreetMap](https://www.openstreetmap.org/).

 ![kikipnt screenshot](./screenshots/latest.png)